sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 <a name="Ex3Task3" />
 #### Task 3 - Sending Push Notifications ####

-To send a notification, the cloud service must be authenticated through WNS.
+To send a notification, the Web Site must be authenticated through WNS.
 The first step in this process occurs when you register your application with the Windows Store Dashboard.
 During the registration process, your application is given a Package security identifier (SID) and a secret key.
-This information is used by your cloud service to authenticate with WNS.
+This information is used by your Web Site to authenticate with WNS.

 The WNS authentication scheme is implemented using the client credentials profile from the [OAuth 2.0](http://go.microsoft.com/fwlink/?linkid=226787) protocol.
-The cloud service authenticates with WNS by providing its credentials (Package SID and secret key).
+The Web Site authenticates with WNS by providing its credentials (Package SID and secret key).
 In return, it receives an access token.
-This access token allows a cloud service to send a notification.
+This access token allows a Web Site to send a notification.
 The token is required with every notification request sent to the WNS.

-1. Open the **CustomersController.cs** file from the CustomerManager.WebApi project and add the following using directives.
+1. Open the **CustomersController.cs** file from the WebApi project and add the following using directives.

 	(Code Snippet - _Building Windows 8 Apps - Ex3 - Send Notifications Namespaces_)